systemd/mkosi/mkosi/resources/man/mkosi.1.md

     `systemd-measure` binary is in `PATH`.
 Depends on `SecureBoot=` being enabled and key from `SecureBootKey=`.

+`SignExpectedPcrKey=`, `--sign-expected-pcr-key=`
+:   Path to the PEM file containing the secret key for signing the expected PCR signatures.
+    When `SignExpectedPcrKeySource=` is specified, the input type depends on the source.

+`SignExpectedPcrKeySource=`, `--sign-expected-key-source=`
+:   Source of `VerityKey=`, to support OpenSSL engines.
+E.g.:
+    `--verity-key-source=engine:pkcs11`

+`SignExpectedPcrCertificate=`, `--sign-expected-pcr-certificate=`
+:   Path to the X.509 file containing the certificate for signing the expected PCR signatures.

 `Passphrase=`, `--passphrase`
 :   Specify the path to a file containing the passphrase to use for LUKS
     encryption.
 It should contain the passphrase literally, and not end in